 It’s been a few weeks since we reviewed the Soundcast Melody 8-way omni-directional Bluetooth speaker.
 The sound produced envelops an entire room with incredible surround performance.
 But many will have to donate an organ to afford it.
 You can imagine my surprise to find a speaker of equal caliber in a smaller form factor and touting a significantly reduced cost of entry.

 The Creative Sound BlasterAXX Axx 200 Intelligent Wireless Sound System is a know-it-all, do-it-all overachiever of the first order.
 This unit, that stands barely a foot high, is a full NFC-capable Bluetooth speaker with conference calling, karaoke, and microSD card support.
 It supports PC, Mac, iOS and Android devices.
 The companion mobile app (iOS and Android) further extends the functionality with a host of features to enhance movies, music and games.
 But can anything be completely perfect?
+These may not replace your best in wall speakers, but they will be a great addition to music listening software.

 The Axx 200 comes darn close.
 This stylish 8-sided speakers is less than a foot tall and weighs less than 1kg.
 It ships with the main speaker unit, USB charging cable, manual and USB/AC adapter.
 The top of the speaker is slanted down toward the user and reveals–when powered on–an illuminated touch screen control panel.
 Bluetooth pairing is indicated by the blue LED found on top front just below the touch panel.
 The sides are covered in a single sheet of meshed metal.
 Within are two speaker drivers angled to face in different directions to help with position and surround.